 If you know that the keys in your application will never contain NULLs (although NULLs were declared), leave this parameter off, because it incurs more overhead with the added logic that it uses.
 Set this parameter on the source system, and set it before you activate the configuration.

-Takes effect: when Capture and Read are restarted
+Default: 0 (off) Range of valid values: 0 or 1 (flag) Takes effect: when Capture and Read are restarted